AlessandroMangili/assignment2_rt/README.md

     - `c` to cancel an active goal,
     - `q` to exit the program.

-    **Don't worry about the messages being printed; the action client will always be listening!**
+    **Don't worry about the messages being printed, the action client will always be listening!**

 - **Service Node**:
     To interact with it, just open a new terminal and use the command `rosservice call /get_last_goal`